starzje/Sandbox-odin-landing-page/README.md

 # odin-landingpage
-landing page from The Odin Project
+landing page from The Odin Project.
+My first project without looking at tutorials or help.